esphome/esphome-docs/components/vbus.rst

 The ``VBus`` Component provides status reading connectivity to solar heat energy collector controllers using VBus protocol.
-These devices are mainly produced by Resol, often also found under different brand names like Viessmann, Kioto, Wagner etc. The component currently supports natively Resol Deltasol C, DeltaSol CS2 and DeltaSol BS Plus but any device can be added via lambda by knowing `its packet structure <https://danielwippermann.github.io/resol-vbus>`__.
+These devices are mainly produced by Resol, often also found under different brand names like Viessmann, Kioto, Wagner etc. The component currently supports natively Resol DeltaSol C, DeltaSol CS2, DeltaSol CS Plus, and DeltaSol BS Plus but any device can be added via lambda by knowing `its packet structure <https://danielwippermann.github.io/resol-vbus>`__.

 .. figure:: ../images/resol_deltasol_bs_plus.jpg
     :align: center